Columbia Pacific (ColPac) Maritime

 Our mission: is to help you to get a professional deck license.
 In other words, we provide USCG approved classes for: Master, Mate, and OUPV.
 And likewise, we have classes for: AB, and Radar too.

-ColPac Maritime is located in the Newmark Center of the Southwestern Oregon Community College campus.
-The physical address is 2110 Newmark, Coos Bay, Oregon 97420.
-The office is in room 208 on the second floor.
-And the classroom is next door in room 207.
+ColPac Maritime, is located in the Newmark Center of the SWOCC campus.
+The address is: 2110 Newmark, Coos Bay, Oregon 97420.
+The office is in room 208, on the second floor.
+And the classroom is next door, in room 207.

 Mailing address: PO Box 360, Coos Bay, Oregon 97420.

 The school is open: 7:30 AM to close, 7-days a week.
 Therefore, courses go 7-days a week, too.
 That is to say, there is no weekend down time.
 However, please call to schedule office visits.

 But, The school is closed for some vacation and holiday time.
 Schedule >>